plausible/docs/docs/subdomain-hostname-filter.md

 <img alt="List of subdomains" src={useBaseUrl('img/list-of-hostnames-and-subdomains.png')} />

-You can also segment your hostnames like this:

-1. `*.yourdomain.com` will include all traffic on all subdomains of `yourdomain.com` but won't include traffic of `yourdomain.com` itself
-2. `*yourdomain.com` will include all traffic on all subdomains of `yourdomain.com` and `yourdomain.com` traffic itself will be included too

 :::tip Want to filter your traffic by a subfolder or directory?
 You can do this by using the filter button or by setting up a pageview goal.
 [See how here](pageview-goals.md#how-to-group-your-pages)
 :::